 Allott & Associates is already working with businesses both SMEs and much larger bodies to help them make the changes needed to stay lawful.
 Allott & Associates helps clients identify their new legal obligations through onsite audits and then provides the guidance needed where in-house policies need changing.

-The audit, which takes half a day pre-prep, one day onsite and one day preparing the written report with a subsequent followup meeting completed by a GDPR Practitioner.
+The audit, takes one day pre-prep, one day onsite and one day preparing the written report with a subsequent followup meeting completed by a GDPR Practitioner.
 Following implementation of the changes needed (which Allott & Associates can draft if required), a further mini audit will take place to check that everything has been completed.

 Having the peace of mind to know that your business or organisation has made the changes necessary is worth its weight in gold.